DataGreed/intech-en16-ableton/README.md

 An effort to make Intech EN16 Controller by [Intech](https://github.com/intechstudio) work as expected in Ableton 11.

-This repository contains presets and profiles for [Grid Editor](https://intech.studio/grid-editor/overview) by Intech, as well as User Remote Script mappings for Ableton.
+This repository contains presets and profiles for [Grid Editor](https://intech.studio/grid-editor/overview), as well as User Remote Script mappings for Ableton.